meuleman/gae-init-docs/main/templates/tutorial/create.md

 @auth.login_required
 ```

-This decorator's purpose is to make sure that who ever is entering
+The purpose of this is to make sure that whoever is entering
-this URL will be already signed in so we could use the `user_key`
+this URL will be already signed in so we can make use of the `user_key`
-of the authenticated user.
-If the user is not logged in, she will be
+variable of the authenticated user.
+If the user is not logged in, he/she will be
 redirected to the sign-in page and then back to this URL.

-### Contact Create Template
+### Template

 After creating the form and a handler, we are going to need a template
-to be able to get the user data.
-Create a new file
+to be able to obtain the user data to fill the form.
+Basically, this can be thought of as a user interface to the form we created earlier.
-`contact_create.html` in the `templates` directory
+Create a new file `contact_create.html` in the `templates` directory
 and paste the following code there:

 ```html